genderev/assassin_server/README.md

 Inside the folder for <code>assassin_server</code>, on your computer, go to the file server.js and add this: <code> console.log(drive.key)</code>.
 Then run <code> npm install</code> and <code> npm start </code> from that folder inside the terminal.
 Now go to <code> http://localhost:8080 </code> in your browser.
-In the browser console, you will see the result of <code> console.log(drive.key)</code>.
+In the terminal, you will see the result of <code> console.log(drive.key)</code>.
 Save it!
 You can use this to access your data if your server ever goes down etc.